yashmane12/find-dominant-colors/README.md

 - **Upload Images**: Users can upload an image from their device.
 - **Use Image URLs**: Analyze images from URLs.
 - **Dominant Colors Detection**: Uses ML algorithms to detect dominant colors in the image.
-- **Visual Representation**: Marks the detected dominant colors on the image.
+- **Visual Representation**: Marks the top detected dominant color on the image.

 ---